Human.Kind

 Nature is full of delightful collaborations

 Humans are no different.
-We may not have tiny fluttering therapists, but we do have very helpful microbes abiding on and inside us by the trillions (slightly more microbial cells than human cells, in fact).
-Over 1000 different species airbnb in your belly alone.
-And you depend on these intestinal dwellers for essential functioning (digestion, immune system, heart, brain).
+We have helpful microbes abiding on and inside us by the trillions (slightly more microbial cells than human cells, in fact).
+Over 1000 different species in your belly alone.
+And you depend on these intestinal dwellers for essential functioning.

 “There are…no solitary beings.
 The whole planet is one giant, living, breathing cell, with all its working parts linked in symbiosis.
 Everything relies on everything else in the cosmos in order to manifest—whether a star, a cloud, a flower, a tree, or you and me.” – Thich Nhat Hanh